MadJiGit/search-language-filter-safari/SearchLanguageFilter Extension/Resources/README.md

 - ✅ Works in Chrome, Edge, Firefox*, and Safari**
 - ✅ Add your own domain or language filters to customize results

+ℹ️ By default, the extension loads a set of pre-defined filters (mostly Russian-language sites), which you can fully customize or remove.

 > *Note: Firefox requires temporary extension loading via `about:debugging`*
 > **Note: Safari support requires macOS 13+ and enabling the extension from Safari → Preferences → Extensions.
 ---